altimmons/LangNotes/C++.md

 **Inheritance** should be used when a class is needed that does everything an existing class does, but has some special features---in the Unified Modeling Language this is called *generalization/specialization*

-   **Inheritance** models an “`is a`” relationship --- a child class object is a parent class object with some additional specialized characteristics;  The "is a" test is a reliable one/
+   **Inheritance** models an "`is a`" relationship --- a child class object is a parent class object with some additional specialized characteristics;  The "is a" test is a reliable one/

 **Aggregation** is used when you want to build classes that contain other classes as components.
 Containment is a synonym for Aggregation.

-The access status of the inherited members (public, private, or protected) is determined by the ‘access’ specified … if ‘access’ is not specified the default is private
+The access status of the inherited members (public, private, or protected) is determined by the 'access' specified … if 'access' is not specified the default is private

 `Public` - everything is the same from the Derived class to the Base class.
 Public is public and Protected=protected and Private is Private, which means that the Private Values are private to the base class